12 Summer Activities That Impress Universities

 There are many research programs for students, from intensive and very competitive to less intensive and more focused on learning.

 These programs will usually pair students with a mentor who will usually define the research project.
-Once a student has figured out their areas of interest, they may also choose to find and reach out to a professor about potential opportunities, or seek a mentor for their own independent research.
+Once students have figured out their areas of interest, they may also find and reach out to a professor about potential opportunities or seek a mentor for their independent research.

-Summer research can have a valuable impact, immediate and future, personal and professional.
-Still, the task may not be easy.
-If it is truly a passion it will be prevalent on a student’s college applications, and thus commended by university admission representatives.
+Summer research can have a valuable impact, immediate and future, on a student’s personal and professional life.
+Still, the task may take work.
+If it is truly a passion, it will be prevalent on a student’s college applications and thus commended by university admission representatives.

 5. Get a job or internship

-Both respectable ways to spend summer.
+Both are respectable ways to spend summer.
 There are even paid internships if students look hard enough or start early.
-Universities are impressed when students have jobs, whether they are working for the family business or just for fun.
+Universities are impressed when students have jobs, whether working for the family business or just for fun.

 A student’s work history demonstrates their initiative and responsibility.
-An internship is a structured opportunity to work (usually unpaid) at a company, lab, or non-profit organization for a set amount of time.
+An internship is a structured opportunity to work (usually unpaid) for a set amount of time at a company, lab, or non-profit organization.
 These can be very competitive for high school students, but opportunities are out there!

 6. Job shadow

-Job shadowing involves observing or doing small tasks in a professional setting to get an idea of what is involved in a particular field.
-It’s a great way for students to gain informal on-the-job training and career development.
+Job shadowing involves observing or doing small tasks in a professional setting to understand what is involved in a particular field.
+It’s an excellent way for students to gain informal on-the-job training and career development.

-When seeking opportunities, it’s typically easier for students to start with people they know- relatives or close family friends.
-For instance, if a student’s parent has a close friend that works at an electrical engineering company.
+When seeking opportunities, it’s typically more accessible for students to start with people they know- relatives or close family friends.
+For instance, if a student’s parent has a close friend who works at an electrical engineering company.

-They may ask if they can help with filing or sit in a planning meeting or two.
-This will allow them to gain a better understanding of the industry while experiencing the professional atmosphere.
+They may ask if they can help with filing or sit in a planning meeting.
+This will allow them to understand the industry better while experiencing the professional atmosphere.

 7. Community service

 This is when a student works (unpaid) to help the general public or their community.
-Usually, students who choose to do community service do so as volunteers, meaning that they choose to help because they want to do so.
+Usually, students who do community service do so as volunteers, meaning they choose to help because they want to do so.

-Community service can have numerous positive effects on students, such as helping them to develop soft skills, making contacts, and allowing them to improve the quality of life of others.
-There are many ways that students can volunteer, such as joining a non-profit organization, working with a church group, or they can choose a cause and create their own service project.
+Community service can have numerous positive effects on students, such as helping them develop soft skills, making contacts, and improving the quality of life of others.
+There are many ways that students can volunteer, such as joining a non-profit organization, working with a church group, or choosing a cause and creating their service project.

-This act of committing to help others over a long period provides personal development and fulfillment.
-Universities seek students who display a strong likelihood to contribute to their campus life, and community service is a great way for students to show this positive attribute.
+Committing to helping others over a long period provides personal development and fulfillment.
+Universities seek students who will contribute to campus life; community service is an excellent way to demonstrate this positive attribute.

 8. Test prep